vpspeech/ChildAugment/README.md

 # CSLU Trial List

 We share the trail list containing gender and age information in "trial_list_combined_with_age_gender_info" from CSLU kids corpus (https://catalog.ldc.upenn.edu/LDC2007S18) under under the Apache License, version 2.0.
+We do not share any audio from CSLU Kids corpus.
+We only share the trial list containing the list of utterances, age, and gender info.

 # Details of different fields in "trial_list_combined_with_age_gender_info":